-In 2008, the Vermont legislature enacted and Vermont’s governor signed into the law the first “low profit limited liability company” statute.
-Since that time, four other states have followed, and institutions as diverse as the Federal Reserve, the ABA’s Real Property, Probate and Trust Section, and the Vermont Law School have given credence to the notion that the “L3C” is a socially beneficial add-on to the law of limited liability companies.
-Indeed, L3C proponents have touted the device as: (i) a break-through in charitable giving, enabling “socially beneficial enterprises” to leverage foundation money to attract market-rate investors through “tranched investing;” (ii) a simple, wise, and useful development in the law of limited liability companies; and (iii) a method destined to be fast-tracked for special treatment under the provisions of the Internal Revenue Code (“Code” or “IRC”) dealing with “Program Related Investments” (“PRI”) by charitable foundations.
+In 2008, Vermont enacted the first "low-profit limited liability company" statute, and since then seven other states have followed.
+L3C proponents tout the device as: (i) a break-through in charitable giving, enabling "socially beneficial enterprises" to leverage foundation money to attract market-rate investors through "tranched investing;" (ii) a simple, wise, and useful development in the law of limited liability companies; and (iii) a method destined to be fast-tracked for special treatment under the provisions of the Internal Revenue Code ("Code" or "IRC") dealing with "Program-Related Investments" ("PRI") by charitable foundations.

 Unfortunately, these glowing characterizations are each flatly wrong.
-The “L3C” is an unnecessary and unwise contrivance, and its very existence is inherently misleading.
-Due to technical flaws, the L3C legislation adopted to date is nonsensical and useless.
-Moreover, the notion that an L3C should have privileged status under the Code is inescapably at odds with the key policies that underpin the relevant Code sections.
+The L3C is an unnecessary and unwise contrivance, and its very existence is inherently misleading.
+The notion that an L3C should have privileged status under the Code is inescapably at odds with the key policies that underpin the relevant Code sections.
 The L3C is not on track (let alone a fast track) to any special status under the Code.
+Moreover, due to technical flaws, the L3C legislation adopted to date is nonsensical and useless.